Heavy Is the Crown (Linkin Park song)

 "Heavy Is the Crown" is a song by American rock band Linkin Park.
-It was released on September 24, 2024, as the second single from the band's eighth studio album From Zero.
+It was released on September 24, 2024, as the second single from the band's eighth studio album, From Zero.
 The song serves as the anthem for Riot Games' 2024 League of Legends World Championship.
-An abridged version of the song with newly-recorded vocals by Armstrong and Shinoda appears in the soundtrack for the second season of Arcane.
+An abridged version of the song with newly recorded vocals by Emily Armstrong and Mike Shinoda appears in the soundtrack for the second season of Arcane.

 Composition

 Stylistically, "Heavy is the Crown" is described as a nu metal and rap rock song.
 Emily Armstrong's vocals are compared to the late Chester Bennington's by Emmy Mack of Music Feeds, who stated "It's actually really easy to imagine Chester singing this one", and described the chorus as "gritty".

 Release

 "Heavy Is the Crown" is the second song released by the band since their return with new vocalist Emily Armstrong and drummer Colin Brittain, following a hiatus that lasted since 2017 due to the death of former vocalist Chester Bennington.
-First performed live on September 22, 2024, during a performance at the Barclays Arena in Hamburg, Germany, during the From Zero World Tour, the track was released as the second single from their upcoming eighth studio album, From Zero, on September 24, 2024.
+First performed live on September 22, 2024, during a performance at the Barclays Arena in Hamburg, Germany, during the From Zero World Tour, the track was released as the second single from their eighth studio album, From Zero, on September 24, 2024.
 It was accompanied by a music video themed after Riot Games' video game League of Legends, serving as the theme song for its 2024 World Championship.
-The band would also perform the song during the opening ceremony for the grand finals, held at The O2 Arena on 2 November.
+The band would also perform the song during the opening ceremony for the grand finals, held at The O2 Arena on November 2.
 A version of the song, as produced by Mike Shinoda and Alex Seaver of Mako, also appeared on the soundtrack for the second season of the television series Arcane.
+The song was also chosen to be the main theme of the 2026 Royal Rumble, one of the biggest annual professional wrestling events for WWE, taking place on January 31 in Riyadh, Saudi Arabia.
+This also marks the first song by the band to be used as a theme for a WWE event.